Esther-Khaoya/House_Price_Prediction/README.md

 # Salary Prediction Using Machine Learning

 ## 📌 Project Overview
-This project focuses on predicting salaries using machine learning based on factors such as experience, education, and job role.
+This project focuses on predicting professional salaries using machine learning algorithms,by analyzing key factors such as years of experience, education, location and job role.
+The model provides data-driven salary estimates to help organizations optimize compensation strategies and candidates negotiate effectively.

 ## 🛠️ Tools & Technologies
 - Python